Last updated: 13 December 2024

 How do I get my COVID-19 vaccine?

-From Monday 23 September 2024, you will start being able to book a vaccine on the NHS COVID-19 vaccine booking page.
+From Monday 23 September 2024 to Thursday 19 December 2024 you can book a vaccine on the NHS booking service.

 You may be contacted by the NHS by SMS text message to recommend you get a vaccine.
 If you meet the criteria, you do not need to wait for this text to book your appointment.